Clear Lake Superior water at Blackrocks Beach

 Multi-Sport Packs

-• My go to pack for day hikes and long rides is Osprey’s Talon 11, with an adjustable hip-belt, two water bottle compartments and mesh front pocket (pictured after a muddy bike ride below).
-This multisport pack has a comfortable fit with plenty of room for an extra layer and snacks for the trail.
-My favorite features of the Talon and other Osprey packs is the curved Airscape backpanel designed for comfort and ventilation, and built-in safety whistle on the chest strap.
+• My go to pack for day hikes and long rides is Osprey’s Talon 11, with an adjustable hip-belt, two water bottle compartments and mesh front pocket (pictured here after a muddy bike ride).
+Comfortable fit, ample room for extra layers or snacks for the trail.
+Pros: curved backpanel designed for ventilation on the hottest of days, built-in safety whistle on the chest strap, overall comfort.

 The Talon is also available in a slightly larger 22L pack.
 The Talon 22 was rated Best Overall by Gear Junkie in 2026.